piyushpatel2005/go-exploration/notes/conditionals-in-golang/index.md

 ## Conclusion

-In this lesson, we learned about different ways to write `if..else` statements in Go.
+In this lesson, you learned about different ways to write `if..else` statements in Go.